 The University of Connecticut encourages all academically accomplished students who are ready to reach their higher educational goals to apply for admission, regardless of citizenship status.
 This includes students who may just be learning their immigration status for the first time during the college admissions process.
 Admission to the University is based on a holistic approach which includes grade point average, SAT or ACT score, required essay, extracurricular activities, and optional letters of recommendation, and does not take into consideration an applicant's citizenship or immigration status.
 Read about the application process for undocumented students.

-The Inside Scoop on Sophomore Year
+The Inside Scoop on Junior Year

 My name is Kasia Paszek, and I am a Junior at UConn Stamford!
 I am currently studying Psychological Sciences and my goal is to go to graduate school and become a Forensic Psychologist!
 I would also love to teach Psychological Sciences at the Undergraduate level at some point in my career.
 I am from Bethel, CT and have been living on campus here in Stamford.
 A little bit about myself - I was born in Poland and moved to the United States when I was four years old!
 I'm a backpacker and love hiking and camping.